pjgg/streamsPlayGround/filterSortMap/README.md

 ## filterSortMap

-This is a functional example about filters, sort, and maps.
+This is a functional example about filters, sort, maps and custom collectors

 - Talk about filters, it's talk about predicates.
 - Talk about sort, it's talk about comparators.